trinhxuanminh/AdMobManager/README.md

 ### Swift Package Manager

 The Swift Package Manager is a tool for managing the distribution of **Swift** code.
-To use AdMobManager with Swift Package Manger, add it to dependencies in your Package.swift
+To use `AdMobManager` with Swift Package Manger, add it to dependencies in your `Package.swift`.
 ```swift
   dependencies: [
     .package(url: "https://github.com/trinhxuanminh/AdMobManager.git")